 Half a mile up the pine-covered hills – away from the tourist action where the town meets the sea – is the original village from which the modern town grew; here visitors will find plenty of old-world Greek charm with tavernas, churches and villagers people-watching from street corners.

-Not only is Ialyssos our pick for where to stay in Rhodes on a budget, it’s also a chilled out option to experience local life.
+Not only is Ialyssos our pick for where to stay in Rhodes on a budget.
+You’ll find prices here are on the cheaper end of the spectrum of travel costs in Greece, and it’s also a chilled out option to experience local life.

 Things to See and Do in Ialyssos